Sub-Chapter 1: General Provisions

 § 7511.
 Distribution generally

-(1) To pay costs payable to the fiscal agent under its contract with the public service board.
+(1) to pay costs payable to the fiscal agent under its contract with the Board;

 § 7512.
 Telecommunications relay service